SPECFEM/specfem2d/README_MANUAL.txt

 - you can convolve them with any source time function in postprocessing later using "convolve_source_timefunction.csh" and "convolve_source_timefunction.f90", see the manual of the 3D code for details on how to do this

 - we do not have PML absorbing conditions implemented in the fluid/solid code yet.
 We use (older and less efficient) paraxial Clayton-Engquist or Sommerfeld equations instead.
-This is only by lack of time, I have a student who is currently implementing PML but the code is not fully ready.
-I will send it to you when it is.
-(We already have PML in the purely elastic code, see http://www.univ-pau.fr/~dkomati1/published_papers/pml_2nd_order_GJI_typos_fixed.pdf for details, therefore it is only a matter of cutting/pasting the routines).
-For now, since the paraxial conditions are less efficient, please use a larger model until we send you the code with PML
+This is only by lack of time, we have a developer who is currently implementing PML but the code is not fully ready.
+For now, since the paraxial conditions are less efficient, please use a larger model

 - there are a few useful scripts and Fortran routines in directory UTILS